-Micro-Needling is an electric pen-shaped, medical device with a disposable cartridge of twelve very fine needles is utilized to break down old scar tissue and/or to stimulate skin cells to proliferate.
+Micro-Needling is an electric pen-shaped, medical device with a disposable cartridge of fourteen very fine needles utilized to break down old scar tissue and/or to stimulate skin cells to proliferate.

 Micro-Needling increases cell multiplication and new tissue layers of collagen and elastin.
 As the skin plumps and thickens, new capillaries are also formed for improved blood supply and nourishment to the skin.

 - 1 Procedure expectations

 - 2 What will I look like after the treatment?

 - 3 Can micro-needling be performed on any skin color?

 - 4 How many treatments do I need and how often can they be repeated?

 - 7 What is the downtime after micro-needling?